 6. Homo Rudolfensis

-There are the certain features of the ER 1470 showing that it is not different from the other Homo species such as the lack of heavy muscle and crests of australopithecine crania, occipital smoothly rounded bone like Homo erectus and more.
-However, other key features suggest that they are different from other Homo species with much longer faces, the upper part being narrower than the middle, and much more Megadont Postcanines etc.
+The difference in the skull from other Homo species led to the creation of a new species called Homo rudolfensis.
+There are certain features of the ER 1470 to suggest that it is no different from other Homo species such as the lack of heavy muscle, the crests of australopithecine crania, and the smoothly rounded occipital bone similar to that of Homo erectus.
+However, other key features suggest that Homo rudolfensis are different from other Homo species having much longer faces with the upper part being narrower than the middle, and with many more megadont postcanines.

-5. Homo Abilis
+5. Homo Habilis

 4. Homo Floresiensis

-3. Homo erectus
+3. Homo Erectus

-Homo erectus is an extinct species of early human that lived throughout the Pleistocene from about 1.9 million years to most recently, 143,000 years ago.
-The study of the fossil, discovered by scientists proved that Homo erectus originated in Africa and spread through India, China, Georgia, and Java.
+Homo erectus is an extinct species of early human that lived throughout the Pleistocene period from about 1.9 million years to most recently 143,000 years ago.
+The first Erectus fossil was discovered in Java (present-day Indonesia) in the early 1890s by Eugène Dubois.
+The study of the fossil proved that Homo erectus originated in Africa and spread through India, China, Georgia, and Java.

-The first Erectus fossil was discovered in Java, Dutch East Indies (present Indonesia) in the early 1890’s by Eugène Dubois, Homo erectus was generally in the range of 4 ft 9 inches to 6ft 1 inch with a weight around 88 to 150 lbs.
-Their height and weight were different from the fossils found in different parts of the world.
+Homo erectus were generally in the range of 4 feet 9 inches to 6 feet 1 inch with a weight of around 88 to 150lbs.
+Their height and weight were different from the fossils found in other parts of the world.
 The fossils from Africa had a larger body size than those of Indonesia, China, and Georgia.
-Their elongated legs and short arms helped them climb trees easily and to run faster than present human beings.
+Their elongated legs and short arms helped them climb trees easily and run faster than modern-day human beings.

-2. Homo Neanderthals
+2. Homo Neanderthalensis

-1. Homo sapiens
+1. Homo Sapiens

-Homo sapiens lived together, hunted food and evolved to such an extent, that they could cope with the climactic changes that occurred.
-Besides hunting, they discovered the breeding of certain plants and animals, which changed history forever.
-Soon they learned to produce more food.
-They ate a variety of animals and food plants.
-Their control over fire and their ability to live in larger groups also created the concept of better shelters.
+Most hominid species that existed on Earth became extinct during climatic changes but Homo sapiens survived and became the ancestors of modern humans.
+Homo sapiens lived together, hunted food, and evolved to such an extent that they could cope with the climatic changes that occurred.
+Besides hunting, they discovered how to propagate certain plants and how to breed animals, which changed history forever.
+Soon they learned to produce more food, and ate a variety of animals and plants.
+Their control over fire and their tendency to live in larger groups also led to the creation of better shelters.